 - Financial Resources: There’s a significant financial burden for all parties involved when it comes to paying for a trial.

 - Time: It can take a while before a case advances far enough on a calendar to be assigned to a judge for trial.
 Aside from the time, trials cost you more in expenses for expert witnesses and other costs you probably would avoid with a settlement.

 - Convenience: Another advantage that a settlement might offer is the opportunity for both the insurance company and the plaintiff to structure it in a way that works best for each of them.
 For example, instead of receiving the entire settlement amount at one time, a plaintiff might opt for a structured settlement if it’s offered by the insurance carrier.

 How Much Is a Good Settlement for a Motorcycle Accident?

 A successful settlement will include funds to pay for the following:

-- Current and past medical expenses related to your treatment
+- Current and past medical bills related to your treatment

 - Expenses related to future medical treatment predicted by your physicians

 - Compensation for the wages you lost from being unable to work

 - Anticipated lost or diminished earnings due to disability related to the accident